Wednesday, February 29, 2012

 Hard-working Indentured Servant — Joachim Martin

-B. about 1636 in Aytré, France
+B. about 1636 in Aytré, France1

-M. (1) 5 Nov 1662 in Quebec City, New France
+M. (1) 5 Nov 1662 in Quebec City, New France2

 Wife: Marie Chalifour

-M. (2) 16 Jun 1669 in Quebec City, New France
+M. (2) 16 Jun 1669 in Quebec City, New France3

 Wife: Anne-Charlotte Petit

-D. 30 Jun 1690 in Saint-Pierre, Île d'Orleans, New France
+D. 30 Jun 1690 in Saint-Pierre, Île d'Orleans, New France4

-On April 11, 1656, Joachim signed a contract to become a laborer in New France.
-The agreement said he was to receive the sum of 75 livres per year for three years.
-He boarded the ship Le Taureau on April 30th along with 30 other indentured men; the crossing took about six weeks, arriving at Quebec City on June 15th.
-Typically, Joachim would have been assigned to work for someone doing labor for their farm, household, or business, but no record survives of who he might have worked for.
+On April 11, 1656, Joachim signed a contract to become a laborer in New France.1 The agreement said he was to receive the sum of 75 livres per year for three years.
+He boarded the ship Le Taureau on April 30th along with 30 other indentured men; the crossing took about six weeks, arriving at Quebec City on June 15th.6 Typically, Joachim would have been assigned to work for someone doing labor for their farm, household, or business, but no record survives of who he might have worked for.

 Joachim's 1656 labor agreement.